-- (1) Where an offence under this Act or the Scheme has been committed or the provisions thereof have been violated by a company, it shall be presumed that appropriate instruction have not been issued by the Company for wholesome compliance with the Act and the Scheme unless it is otherwise proved. - the time the offence was committed, was in charge of and was responsible, to the company for the conduct of the business of the company, as well as the company, shall be deemed to be guilty of the offence and shall be liable to be proceeded against and punished accordingly. - (3) Where it is so proved the person who is responsible for such violation shall be proceeded against and punished accordingly. - (4) Notwithstanding anything contained in sub-section
+(1) Where an offence under this Act or Scheme has been committed or the provisions thereof have been violated by a company, it shall be presumed that appropriate instruction has not been issued by the Company for wholesome compliance with the Act and the Scheme unless it is otherwise proved.

+(2) Where it is not so proved, every person who, at the time the offence was committed, was in charge of and was responsible, to the company for the conduct of the business of the company, as well as the company, shall be deemed to be guilty of this offence and shall be liable to be proceeded against and punished accordingly.

+(3) Where it is so proved the person who is responsible for such violation shall be proceeded against and punished accordingly.

-(1), the commission of any offence under this any Act is attributable to/omission or negligence on the part of, any director, manager, secretary, or other officer of the company, such director, manager, secretary or other officer shall be deemed to be guilty of that offence and shall be liable to be proceeded against and punished accordingly.
+(4) Notwithstanding anything contained in sub-section (1), if the commission of any offence under this Act is attributable to any omission or negligence on the part of, any director, manager, secretary, or other off cer of the compary, such director, manager, secretary or other officer shall be deemed to be guilty of that offence and shall be liable to be proceeded against and punished accordingly.